aussig/EDMC-Plugin-Registry/docs/CONTRIBUTING.md

 - `pluginDesc`: (str) A brief description of the plugin's purpose.
 - `pluginLastTestedEDMC`: (str) The last version of EDMC this plugin was tested against.
 - `pluginLicense`: (str) The SPDX license string for your plugin's chosen license.

-- `pluginVT`: (str) A link to the plugin's release archive upload to VirusTotal (or another similar tool).
+### Recommended Fields:
+These fields will be required in order to use the upcoming Auto Update or Auto Install functionality.
 - `pluginHash`: (str) the SHA256 Hash Value of the plugin's release archive.

 ### Optional Fields:
 - `pluginRequirements`: (list) A list of strings, where each string is a non-standard requirement needed for the plugin to work, or the name of another plugin required.
 - `pluginIcon`: (str) A web link to a PNG or ICO file for a plugin.
+- `pluginVT`: (str) A link to the plugin's release archive upload to VirusTotal (or another similar tool).

 Currently, `autoUpdateEnabled` and `autoInstallEnabled` should both be left at False, as these represent future features that are not currently available.